• Skip to primary navigation

 Optional

-• ½ teaspoon baking powder (if you want fluffier, crispier waffles!)
+• ½ teaspoon baking powder (for fluffier, crispier waffles!)

-• 1 scoop vegan protein powder (to make waffles extra filling)
+• 1 scoop protein powder (to make waffles more filling)

 To serve (all optional)